ersinesen/semviewer/README.md

 space origin: (-119.53000000000002,119.53000000000007,84.000000000000028)
 ```

 * Response size limit is 32MB in google cloud run.
-Hence nrrd file cant be served from container.
+Hence large nrrd files cant be served from container.